 The Twelve AM formed in 2018.
 Soon after, the band set to work recording their debut album, Pretty Noise, which features ten hook-filled tracks from singer-songwriter Chris Champagne that the band bashed out over the course of several weeks.
 The album was recorded "Exile On Main Street style, loose and raw," as drummer Lee D'Ambrosio puts it.

 The band's songs are like fireworks - exploding in rhythm, burning out bright.
 Raucous guitars and pummeling drums propel a mixture that is equal parts power pop classicism and high-octane attack.
 But underneath the upbeat performances lie songs with heart, a defining characteristic of the band.
 As Champagne acknowledges, "I've always been drawn to that contrast, that dynamic as a writer.
 We dress these songs up with big chords and attitude, but they're pretty naked if you look close."

-The Twelve AM's loose, guitar-driven sound calls to mind bands like The Replacements and Gaslight Anthem.
+The Twelve AM's loose, guitar-driven sound calls to mind bands like Tom Petty and the Heartbreakers, Gaslight Anthem and The Replacements.
 Their live shows are always an event, punctuated by a ragged yet energetic performance that bassist Steve Michels says is pure rock n' roll.

 Pretty Noise was mastered by Brad Blackwood at Euphonic Masters in Memphis, Tennessee and was released on Red Electric Recordings on January 18, 2019.

 "The title of the album itself serves as an apt (if minimal) description of the sound.
 It’s a noisy kind of alternative power pop with delightful melodies and occasionally romantic undertones....
 What’s notable to me about this album is how dynamic the songs are.
 Every song on the album seems to have its own musical personality.
 There are indie bands out there who end up putting out 20 albums which may never come close to being as good as this."